Screen notifications

 }

-Notification Components
+Notification components

-are quick messages that share important information without interrupting the user. - Toast: These are short, auto-closing notifications that are displayed at edge of screen and are ideal for transient messages like success confirmations or error notifications.
+- Toast: This is a short, auto-closing notification that is displayed at the edge of screen.
+Toasts are ideal for transient messages, such as success confirmations or error notifications.

 snackbar

-The notifications component implemented by foundation-notifications
+The notifications components implemented by the foundation-notifications

 Alert

-with the showNotificationAlert method from the package.For the parameters, refer to AlertStructure in the package API documentation.
+For the parameters, refer to AlertStructure in the package API documentation.

 showNotificationAlert({ title: 'Important message', body: 'Lorem ipsum' });